-Our officers and directors have agreed that they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, enter into a transaction which would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock, whether any of these transactions are to be settled by delivery of our common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of both Credit Suisse First Boston LLC and Lehman Brothers Inc. for a period of 90 days after the date of this prospectus supplement, except for (a) sales made pursuant to Rule 10b-5(1) plans for trading securities in effect on the date of this prospectus supplement and (b) sales to us by officers of up to 4,000 shares of common stock in the aggregate to satisfy tax withholding obligations from the vesting of restricted shares acquired by the officers under our omnibus incentive compensation plan.
+Our officers and directors have agreed that they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, enter into a transaction which would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock, whether any of these transactions are to be settled by delivery of our common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of both Credit Suisse First Boston LLC and Lehman Brothers Inc. for a period of 90 days after the date of this prospectus supplement, except for sales made pursuant to Rule 10b-5(1) plans for trading securities in effect on the date of this prospectus supplement.